Chris Champion

-Christopher Dennis Ashford-Smith (February 17, 1961 – August 22, 2018), better known by his ring name Chris Champion, was an American professional wrestler.
+Christopher Dennis Ashford-Smith (17 February 1961 – 22 August 2018), better known by his ring name Chris Champion, was an English professional wrestler.
 He primarily worked for various National Wrestling Alliance member territories, including Championship Wrestling from Florida and Jim Crockett Promotions.
 He is also known as Yoshi Kwan, initially from World Championship Wrestling (WCW).

+Early life

+Christopher Dennis Ashford-Smith was born in Worcester on 17 February 1961.
+His younger brother Mark was also a professional wrestler under the name Mark Starr, and the two often teamed together.

 Professional wrestling career

-Early career
+Early career (1984–1986)

 Ashford-Smith started wrestling in 1984 using the ring name Dennis Smith.

 Championship Wrestling From Florida (1986–1987)

 In 1986, he began working for Championship Wrestling from Florida and changed his ring name to "Chris Champion", the name he would be most known under.
 Champion teamed up with Sean Royal to form a tag team called The New Breed.
 The "gimmick" of the New Breed was that they claimed to be sent back from the year 2002 to 1986 to compete.
 As part of their gimmick they claimed that Dusty Rhodes would be elected President of the United States in the 2000 election, and addressed him as "Mr. President".
 They also referred to having robots and sported very unusual haircuts and bright "futuristic" ring gear in neon colors.
 Their entrance music was the Beastie Boys' song "Fight For Your Right to Party".

 On August 3, 1986, Champion defeated Tyree Pride to win the NWA Bahamas Championship from him, a title he would hold until September 28, 1986 where he lost it to The Falcon.
 The New Breed won the NWA Florida Tag Team Championship when they defeated Kendall Windham and Vic Steamboat in the finals of a tournament for the vacant titles.
 The New Breed held the Florida Tag titles from December 25, 1986 until February 21, 1987 where they lost the belts to the Southern Boys (Steve Armstrong and Tracy Smothers).
 Shortly after the title loss the New Breed left Florida to work for Jim Crockett Promotions (JCP).